-- 100% of inpatient rooms will be single-patient, versus just 15% today.
-This will greatly limit a patient's exposure to contagions and the potential spread of disease.
-Each room has a private washroom for the patient, plus a hand-washing sink for staff and family. - There will be over 90 special negative pressure 'isolation' rooms used for suspected or infectious patients.
+100% of inpatient rooms will be single-patient, versus just 15% today, which greatly limits a patient's exposure to contagions.
+Each room has a private washroom for the patient, plus a hand-washing sink for staff and family to use.

+There will be over 90 special negative pressure 'isolation' rooms used for suspected or infected patients, compared to 12 today.
 Each room has a ventilation (HVAC) system that can be isolated so its air intake and exhaust is separate from other areas to stop airborne germs from escaping into staff or public areas.
 Many will have a small adjacent 'anteroom' where staff put on and remove PPE and wash up.
-Negative pressure rooms will be throughout the hospital in Emergency, in the critical care, inpatient, maternity, renal and hemodialysis units, in the Urban Health and Mental Health Integrated Substance Use area, in surgical services, and in many procedure rooms (used for colonoscopy, etc.) - Infectious patients may be cared for in one of 15 Outbreak Control Zones which are 10 to 16 inpatient rooms/spaces that can be isolated as a group. - Each zone has a ventilation system which can be switched to a negative pressure state so the zone's air supply and exhaust become independent to prevent the re-circulation of airborne germs. - Each zone will be self-sufficient with its own medication room, clean/soiled utility rooms, and sterile storage rooms. - The zone's entrance will be controlled by two sets of electronic doors which can not be opened at the same time.
-This ensures the zone maintains negative pressure and provides a space where staff don and doff PPE. - The hospital will have more hand-washing sinks including in all patient care, exam, and procedure rooms.
+Negative pressure rooms will be throughout the hospital - in Emergency, in the critical care, inpatient, maternity, renal and hemodialysis units, in the Urban Health and Mental Health Integrated Substance Use area, in surgical services, in Medical Imaging and in many procedure rooms (used for colonoscopy, GI endoscopy etc.)

+Infected patients may be cared for in one of 15 Outbreak Control Zones which are a group of 10 to 16 inpatient rooms and spaces that can be isolated from other care areas.

+- Each zone has a ventilation system which can be switched to a negative pressure state so the zone's air supply and exhaust become independent to prevent the re-circulation of airborne germs to other units. - Each zone will be self-sufficient with its own medication room, clean/soiled utility rooms, and sterile storage rooms. - The zone's entrance will be controlled by two sets of electronic doors which can not be opened at the same time to ensure the zone maintains its negative pressure and which provides a space where staff don and doff PPE.

+The hospital will have more hand-washing sinks including in and outside patient rooms, in all patient care, exam, and procedure rooms, in public and unit hallways, outside all negative pressure rooms and near building entrances.